Local Hazard Mitigation Plan

 The Federal Emergency Management Agency (FEMA) defines hazard mitigation as, “any sustained action taken to reduce or eliminate long-term risk to life and property from natural hazards.”
-Another way to understand hazard mitigation is as the prevention component of the emergency management process.
+Hazard mitigation is the prevention component of the emergency management process.

-- Response is the short-term, emergency actions taken to address the immediate impacts of a hazard.
+- Responses are the short-term, emergency actions taken to address the immediate effects of a hazard.